acupofjose/elasticstore/README.md

 This script can:

-- monitor multiple firestore collections and add/modify/remove indexed elasticsearch data in real time
+- monitor multiple firestore `collections` and `subcollections` and add/modify/remove indexed elasticsearch data in real time
+- `transform`, `filter`, `include`, `exclude` and `mapping` functionality for each document
 - communicates with client completely via Firebase (no elasticsearch client required, though a query builder is recommended)
-- clean up old, outdated requests (WIP)
+- clean up outdated requests

 Heavily Inspired by the Realtime Database implementation (Flashlight) by the [Firebase Team](https://github.com/firebase/flashlight)